sithivit/System-Engineering-Automated-Podcast/Deploy_Guide.md

         STABILITY_API_KEY : StabilityAI API (used for image generation)

-        apikey : IBM Watson API key (used for text to speech conversion)
+        ibm_api : IBM Watson API key (used for text to speech conversion)

-        url : IBM Watson url (used for text to speech conversion)
+        ibm_url : IBM Watson url (used for text to speech conversion)

         elevenlabs_api : ElevenLabs API (used for text to speech conversion)